 Numerous other sites in the surrounding area with similar uses have been granted variances and adjustments to facilitate unique design features, such as the Music Box, the W Hotel, and the Redbury Hotel.
 These uses often exist on above-ground terraces, mezzanines and rooftops of buildings, which allow for and take advantage of the visibility of the Hollywood Hills and the surrounding cityscape.
 The project will redevelop a currently underutilized project area primarily operated as surface parking into a development that enlivens the Hollywood Boulevard Commercial and Entertainment District by attracting residents and visitors, both day and night, through a mix of economically viable, commercial, residential, entertainment and community-serving uses that add to those already existing in Hollywood.
-In order for the project, the provision of above ground outdoor eating establishment is necessary design feature.
+In order for the project to provide uses necessary to ensure the viability and competitiveness of the project, the provision of above ground outdoor eating establishment is necessary design feature.
 Additionally, the outdoor eating amenity will further complement existing and proposed development in the Hollywood area.